 For More Information: email@example.com | Thomas Finch, Therapeutic Massage Instructor

-The Seeds of Hope Fund was established to support emergency financial needs of students in conjunction with the Student Emergency Fund, Student Assistance Fund, and the Student Government Association Fund on a quick and immediate basis.
-It’s designed to assist students with an unusual financial emergency shortfall to pay for educational or personal expenses such as, but not limited to, medical, family needs, and occupational requirements such as certification examinations, tools, and uniforms.
-This is an outright gift and does not have to be repaid.
+The Seeds of Hope Emergency Fund was established to support emergency financial needs of students.
+The fund, which is managed by the FVTC Foundation, is designed to assist students with a financial emergency shortfall to pay for educational or personal expenses such as, but not limited to, medical, family needs, transportation expenses or repairs, occupational requirements such as certification examinations upon program completion, tools, and uniforms.

 View the Annual Report (PDF) to see our highlights over the past year.

 The Seeds of Hope Committee is comprised of people who want to make a difference in the lives of FVTC students by donating their resources to support their needs.
-To learn more about Seeds of Hope, contact Jan Case at 920-735-2497 or firstname.lastname@example.org.
+To learn more about Seeds of Hope, contact Kelly Amador at 920-735-2465 or firstname.lastname@example.org.

 To contribute to Seeds of Hope, contact the FVTC Foundation, Inc. at email@example.com or 920-735-5608.